Author Archives: Geoffrey Nathan, Esq

 During a bond hearing, a defendant has to appear in court and request that the judge allow him to be released from police custody while the criminal case is pending.
 It is common for the initial hearing, where the accused hears the charges, to also be a first bail bond hearing.
 This is known as… Read More »

 Intellectual property (IP) is one of four different things: Copyright, which covers original literary and artistic authored works.
 Patent, which covers inventions of machines, processes, and other useful objects.
 Trademark, which relates to symbols used commercially.
 Trade secret, which covers information that is confidential and commercially valuable.
-IP Theft Laws There are numerous laws and… Read More »
+Intellectual Property Theft Laws There are numerous laws… Read More »

-1st Degree Vs 2nd Degree Burglary What Are The Differences?
+Difference Between 1st Degree Vs 2nd Degree Burglary

 The crime of burglary is actually a highly complex crime that comes in varying degrees.
 They are, as a rule of thumb, first, second, third, and fourth degree, although some states add a further sub-classification of with or without a weapon.
 In all states, burglary charges are classified as felonies.
 Fourth degree burglary is the… Read More »